-If you're happy with your current lender, that might be enough.
+If you're content with your current lender, that may be enough.
 The short answer is yes, you can refinance with the same bank or lender.
-Yes, you can usually refinance with the same lender you originally obtained a loan with.
-However, please note that our mortgage lender is the institution that originated your loan and may be different from the current servicing entity.
+It is possible to usually refinance with the same institution you initially obtained a loan from.
+However, please note that our mortgage lender is the organization that originated your loan and may be different from the current servicing entity.

 If you can get a lower interest rate than your original loan, there are minimal fees, and you can't get a better offer from another bank, then it makes sense to refinance the loan with the same bank.
 Determine if you may qualify for a refinance loan.
 Ask your lender how much you still owe on the original mortgage.
 Next, find out how much your house is currently worth.

 Request a real estate agent for a quote if you don't know what price similar homes are being sold in your neighborhood at.
 If you owe much more than your home is worth, you probably don't qualify for a refinance.
 The bank will ask for proof of income in the form of pay stubs, W-2 forms, and income tax returns.
 Keep current bank and credit card statements with you.